Man who lost hand in sausage-making ordeal cut off own arm

 JAMESTOWN, N.D.
-(AP) — A North Dakota man who lost a hand while making sausage says his left arm got caught in an electric meat mixer and he was forced to cut it off above the wrist with a butcher knife.
+(AP) — A North Dakota man who lost a hand while making sausage says he was forced to cut off his arm above the wrist with a butcher knife when it became stuck in an electric meat mixer.

-Sixty-nine-year-old Army veteran Myron Schlafman was injured Aug.
-17 when he was taking a chunk of meat out of the mixer and accidentally stepped on a pedal to activate the machine.
+In his first public comments since the Aug.
+17 accident, Myron Schlafman says he knew he “was in big trouble” when he accidentally stepped on a pedal activating the machine as he was taking meat out of the mixer.

-Schlafman told KFGO radio the bone was severed, but he was still caught by muscle tissue, nerves and skin.
-He grabbed the knife and cut off the arm so he didn’t bleed to death.
+Schlafman told KFGO radio that he feared he would bleed to death.
+He said the bone was severed, and he had to use a knife to cut through muscle, nerves and skin to get free.

-Schlafman credits two police officers with saving his life by applying a tourniquet before ambulance crews arrived.
+Schlafman credits two police officers with saving his life by quickly applying a tourniquet.
 He’ll be fitted with a prosthetic in a few months.

 Most Read Nation & World Stories